ABS Compliant Bio-trade in South(ern) Africa (ABioSA)

 Focus

-ABioSA phase II is focused on implementation of sector development plans (SDP) for five selected plant species and value chains:
+ABioSA phase II is focused on support for sector associations and their implementation of sector development plans (SDP) for five selected plant species and value chains:

 The species were selected on criteria including traditional/indigenous knowledge, ecological sustainability, market demand, potential for value-adding and job creation, and opportunities for participation of small and medium enterprises (SME) and local communities.